rfinnie/2ping/doc/2ping.md

     With *--listen*, this is the port to bind as, otherwise this is the port to send to.
     Default is UDP port 15998.

---stats=*interval*
-:   Print a line of brief current statistics every *interval* seconds.
-    The same line can be printed on demand by sending SIGQUIT to the 2ping process.

 --srv
 :   In client mode, causes hostnames to be looked up via DNS SRV records.
     If the SRV query returns multiple record targets, they will all be pinged in parallel; priority and weight are not considered.
     The record's port will be used instead of *--port*.
     This functionality requires the dnspython module to be installed.

+--stats=*interval*
+:   Print a line of brief current statistics every *interval* seconds.
+    The same line can be printed on demand by entering \^\\ or sending the QUIT signal to the 2ping process.

 # BUGS